 FN1: US EPA, Human and Ecological Risk Assessment of Coal Combustion Wastes, August 6 2007 (draft).

 FN3: US EPA, Coal Combustion Waste Damage Case Assessments, July 9, 2007.

 FN5: Human and Ecological Risk Assessment of Coal Combustion Wastes, August 6.
 2007 (draft).
 Date for cigarettes comes from Center for Disease Control, Cigarette Smoking-Attributable Morbidity-U.S. 2000, MMWR Weekly, September 5, 2003 / 52(35);842-844

 FN6: EPA Acknowledges Underestimates of Coal Ash Waste Disposal Risks, Inside EPA, Dec.
 7, 2007, Vol. 28, No. 49.

 FN7: Solid Waste Disposal Act, Section 8002(n), 42 U.S.C.
 6982.

 FN8: US EPA, Reg.
 Determination on Wastes from the Combustion of Fossil Fuels, Final Rule 65 Fed.
 Reg.
 32214, May 22, 2000.

-For more information check out an excellent report documenting coal ash impacts on water quality in Pennsylvania from the Clean Air Task Force.
+For more information about coal ash in Pennsylvania, check out an excellent report documenting coal ash impacts on water quality in Pennsylvania from the Clean Air Task Force.